modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 Shull developed neutron scattering techniques based on the diffraction of elastically scattered neutrons (there is no energy change) and the wavelength of neutrons leaving out from a reactor are roughly equal to the distance between the atoms in a solid body or a liquid.
 By following the directions of the scattered neutrons, the structure in which the atoms are arranged can be determined.
 Furthermore, as protons are very efficient neutron scattering centers their positions can be determined with neutron diffraction.

-!!! tip ""
+!!! tip "1994 Physics Nobel Prize."

-	WORK (Shull): “Atomic nuclei are composed of protons and neutrons.
+	WORK: “Atomic nuclei are composed of protons and neutrons.
 Clifford Shull and Bertram Brockhouse developed methods for investigating different materials with beams of neutrons created in a nuclear reactor.
 According to principles of quantum mechanics, neutrons and other particles can be described as a wave movement, and neutron radiation that passes a regular atomic structure gives rise to diffraction patterns.
 In 1946 Shull developed methods to make use of this to determine the structure of different molecules and materials.”

+	MLA style: Clifford G. Shull – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/1994/shull/facts/

-NOBEL LECTURE: *Early Development of Neutron Scattering* by C.G.
-Shull.
+	Nobel Lecture: *Early Development of Neutron Scattering*.

 	Shull´s lecture is a narrative of the historical projects for building nuclear reactors and neutron spectrometers.
 It includes improvements in the instrumentation and in the registration, interpretation, and classification of data on diffraction patterns, as well as studies on hydrogen-containing crystals and the determination of coherent scattering amplitudes for hydrogen and deuterium.

+	MLA style: Clifford G. Shull – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sat.
+27 May 2023. https://www.nobelprize.org/prizes/physics/1994/shull/lecture/

-!!! tip ""
+!!! tip "1994 Physics Nobel Prize."

-	WORK (Brockhouse): “Atomic nuclei are composed of protons and neutrons.
+	WORK: “Atomic nuclei are composed of protons and neutrons.
 Bertram Brockhouse and Clifford Shull developed methods for investigating different materials with beams of neutrons created in a nuclear reactor.
 When neutron beams come in contact with a material, some of the neutron’s energy is converted into vibrations.
 The vibrations, known as phonons, correspond to fixed energy levels that form a spectrum.
 During the 1950s Bertram Brockhouse developed methods for using these spectrums to chart properties of different molecules and materials.”

 	Brockhouse´s Lecture presents different developments of neutron spectrometers, descriptions of experiments (in particular with light and heavy water and other liquids like helium), obtention of dispersion curves for phonons in metals and alloys, studies about the spin waves (magnons), calculations of distribution functions and of correlation functions, phonon-electron interactions in metals, interatomic force systems of long range and great complexity, neutron spectroscopies in crystals, applications of digital computers, comparisons of models, analysis of published results, and discussions of theories of condensed matter.
 We include the subtitles as in the original.

+	MLA style: Bertram N. Brockhouse – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Mon.
+5 Feb 2024. https://www.nobelprize.org/prizes/physics/1994/brockhouse/facts/

-NOBEL LECTURE: *Slow Neutron Spectroscopy and the Grand Atlas of the Physical World* by B. N. Brockhouse.
+	Nobel Lecture: *Slow Neutron Spectroscopy and the Grand Atlas of the Physical World*.

 	A.	The NEUTRON and its APPLICATIONS<br>
 	The GRAND ATLAS<br>
 	SLOW NEUTRON SPECTROMETRY<br>
 	Absorption Methods<br>
 	The Triple-Axis Spectrometer<br>
 	Developments in Apparatus and Methods<br>
 	Phonons, Dispersion Curves and Interatomic Forces<br>
 	Nature, Neutron Spectroscopy and the Grand Atlas

+	MLA style: Bertram N. Brockhouse – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Sat.
+27 May 2023. https://www.nobelprize.org/prizes/physics/1994/brockhouse/lecture/

 ***